MarcoRavich/OV-AudioDelossifier/README.md

 # Audio Delossifier

-Delossify compressed audio (mp3 and others) with Python and Tensorflow.
+Delossify compressed audio (mp3 and others) with Python and OpenVINO™.

 This repository attempts to improve the audio quality of lossy compression such as MP3.